 - Armitage County Park to Coburg is a 13-mile round trip.

-Riders can start at Champoeg for a multi-day ride.
-Call the park, 503-678-1251, for overnight parking arrangements.
+One-way complete ride: Riders can start at Champoeg for a multi-day ride.
+Call the park at 503-678-1251 for overnight parking arrangements.
 Riders can continue past the official end of the route, then continue to the Eugene Amtrak station and take the train back to Salem.
-It is a 30-mile ride back to Champoeg.
+From there, its a 30-mile ride back to Champoeg.
 Amtrak passenger train service stops regularly in Eugene with daily trips to Salem, Portland and California.
 Trains have a limited number of spaces to carry unboxed bikes.
 Amtrak reservations for passengers and bicycle storage space are recommended.
 Not all trains can accommodate unboxed bikes.
 Tandem, recumbent or other unusual bikes must be boxed.
 Folding bikes are sometimes allowed as a carry-on.
-For more information call Amtrak at: 1-800-USA-RAIL (1-800-872-7245).
+For more information call Amtrak at 800-USA-RAIL (800-872-7245).